 If bleeding is severe or if you are coughing up blood, you should seek medical attention immediately.
 Use the emergency contact number we have given you or call 111.

 A pre-operative assessment is our opportunity to ensure that the procedure for which you have been referred is right for you.
-We’ll explain your treatment to you and make sure that you are well enough to go ahead with it.
+We’ll explain your private tonsillectomy procedure to you and make sure that you are well enough to go ahead with it.
 It is also your opportunity to meet the team who will care for you and to ask any questions.

 Swallowing can be difficult after surgery but you are encouraged to eat and drink because this aids recovery.
 Cold water will not only keep you hydrated but also helps with pain relief by contracting the blood vessels.
 Avoid fizzy or acidic drinks (they will sting) and do not drink alcohol – this widens the blood vessels and can result in bleeding.
 Regular tooth brushing and using a mouthwash will help prevent infection.